Learn about actual and potential costs

 Buyers should look for vendors with a proven track record of making timely deliveries.

 Buyers should evaluate vendors based on previous client experiences.

 For detailed list of key selection criteria, buyers should reference the Buying-Decision Scorecard section of this report.

 Buyers should outline the timeline for the RFP.

 Buyers must include the date when proposals are due, when the award will be announced and desired delivery date.

 Buyers should include any other benchmark dates that vendors need to be aware of.

 Evaluate major factors to mitigate risk

-Overall, there has been a medium level of risk in the supply chain for paper cups in the three years to 2018.
-Much of this risk comes from paper and pulp mills because key downstream market buyers, such as newspapers and magazines, have decreased consumption of paper products.
-This trend...
+The paper cups market has a medium level of supply chain risk.
+Much of this risk comes from paper and pulp mills because key downstream buyers, such as newspapers and magazines, have decreased their consumption of paper products.
+This trend has hurt many paper and pulp mills financially, which means...
 Subscribe to learn more.